figurl/wavelets/gui/src/content/index.md

 is the probability of the sample having a value at step $j$.
 The entropy of the signal, or the theoretical required storage size in bits, is then $H = NH_0$ and the theoretical compression ratio is $16 / H_0$, assuming that the original signal is stored as 16-bit integers.

 The following plots compare the performance of our three compression methods (QTC, QFC, and QWC) on a Gaussian signal, showing how compression ratio varies with error rate.
+The striking feature of Figure 1A is that all three methods (QTC, QFC, QWC) have exactly the same compression performance.
+This is as expected because the Gaussian i.i.d. signal has no structure that can be exploited by either the Fourier or wavelet transforms -- it is expected to be equally random in any of these domains.
+The theoretical limit is also shown for reference, which is consistently above the actual compression ratios.
+This is due to that fact that the available lossless methods are suboptimal for data that are randomly sampled in this simplistic manner, as they are designed to work with highly structured data such as text or images.
+The ideal compression method in this case would be pure arithmetic coding, which is very difficult implement efficiently in practice.

 ```python
 # generate-plot